 Railway crossed the GH&SA there when constructing a major rail line between Bay

 City and Refugio.
 Despite service from two railroads, Blessing never grew much

-In 1929, the Railroad Commission of Texas (RCT) approved Tower 157 as a mechanical cabin interlocker with power-operated distant signals to control the rail crossing in Blessing.
-The cabin was in the northwest corner of the crossing diamond and its interlocker had a 12-lever control frame, with four levers controlling signals, four controlling derails, and two controlling facing point locks.
-Modifications to the interlocker were authorized by RCT on July 18, 1941 and August 10, 1948.
+According to Railroad Commission of Texas (RCT) documentation, they commissioned Tower 157 for operation on August 27, 1929.
+SP documentation states that the cabin went in service a few months earlier on May 1.
+It was a mechanical cabin interlocker with power-operated distant signals located in the northwest corner of the crossing diamond.
+The interlocking plant had a 12-lever control frame, with four levers controlling signals, four controlling derails, and two controlling facing point locks.
+From the photo above, it appears that the original cabin was replaced with a larger structure on the northeast corner of the diamond, which might have served as a depot.
+Modifications to the interlocker were authorized by RCT on July 18, 1941 and August 10, 1948, but the details are unknown.
 SP's branch line to Palacios was abandoned in 1985, eliminating the need for the interlocker.
-The ex-SLB&M line continues to function as a major rail artery between Houston and the lower Rio Grande Valley, currently operated by Union Pacific.
+The ex-SLB&M line continues to function as a major rail artery between Houston and the lower Rio Grande Valley, currently owned by Union Pacific.

 Site Photos, Blessing, Texas